rcalme/puzzle-box/All_In_One/Laser/Drawers_and_Shell/README.md

 ![Drawer parts](drawers_and_shell_0125_birch_plywood.png)

 ### Process
 These pieces are pretty simple to cut and etch.
-I've made different colors etching, cutting internal holes, and cutting external outlines.
+I've made different colors for etching, cutting internal holes, and cutting external outlines.

 I used the following laser power/speed settings:
 * Etch